brandonnshore/stolen/QUICKSTART.md

-# Raspberry - Quick Start Guide
+# StolenTee - Quick Start Guide

-Get up and running with Raspberry in 5 minutes.
+Get up and running with StolenTee in 5 minutes.

 ## Prerequisites Checklist